 All times are in Mountain Standard (Arizona Time)

 All sessions are FREE to register for and attend.
-Registration is required.
-Register through our online form.
+Registration is required for each individual session of the series.

 Facilitator: Dr. Vignesh Subbian, Assistant Professor, Department of Biomedical Engineering, Department of Systems and Industrial Engineering